Cultural impact of classic series

 Transformation of consumption and community in streaming

-The arrival of the digital platforms It radically changed how we consume series, facilitating broader and more flexible access to quality television content.
+The arrival of the digital platforms it radically changed how we consume series, facilitating broader and more flexible access to quality television content.

 Digital platforms and democratization of access